RedKenrok/webjs-onview/README.md

   - Description: Margin of the observed element before intersection is seen as intersecting.
 See the `rootMargin` options of the [`IntersectionObserver`](https://developer.mozilla.org/docs/Web/API/Intersection_Observer_API) for more information.
   - Type: `string`
   - Default: `0px`
+- `attributePrefix`
+  - Description: The prefix the attributes.
+  - Type: `string`
+  - Default: `data-onview`
 - `eventContextName`
   - Description: Name of the context when executing the inline code.
 See [code execution](#code-execution) for more information.
   - Type: `string`